dobin/yookiterm-challenges/challenge08/challenge08.md

 * What was the error of the programmer?
 * If we would instead of `array[5]` print `array[6]`, which value would appear?
   * Note: If you want to test your assumption, make sure to execute the binary in gdb.
 GDB- and non-GDB execution have a small difference in the stack layout.
+* What is the base/starting address of the array `array`?
+Is it the same like the first array element?